in August, US-based Dominos shuttered its 30 or so outlets in Italy. Qu’elle surprise! Or not. You could easily imagine the internal debate, eg

 - The project had a ‘supported’ sponsor.
 A USA tissue company tasked its Darden-Wharton KantMissKidz to a European bath tissue expansion.
 They were given specific info about necessary steps to take & barriers to avoid, but ignored all of that advice, and blew the launch.
 Even STILL, another group got blamed.

 You & I will never see the detailed ‘post-mortem’ of what went wrong.
 Even if you found such an account,, don’t necessarily believe a word of it.
-I guarantee you that in a Big Org such as Dominos, the backstabbing & blame reallocation maneuvering has been fast & furious ever since this Star started to look like a Dog.
+I guarantee you: in a Big Org such as Dominos, the backstabbing & blame reallocation maneuvering has been fast & furious ever since this Star started to look like a Dog.
 Careers have been lost – and probably not by those who deserved it.